 Credit Card Calculator

 There are some useful tips that you can use when shopping around for a good deal on a credit card.
 Firstly, don’t send off multiple applications as this will adversely affect your credit history.
-It’s the same thing when you apply for a loan online.
+It’s the same thing when you apply for a quick loan online.
 You can use a credit card eligibility calculator which will give some indication of whether your application will be successful.

 The calculators are simple to use.
 You just enter details that would affect your application such as income and outgoings, current address and any current debts.
 The results will be shown as a soft search which other lenders do not see on your credit file.